How To Get Rid Of Excess Phlegm In Your Throat

 Eucalyptus oil

 Apply eucalyptus oil directly to your chest.
 This will help subdue your coughs and reduce excess phlegm.
-You can also add a few drops of eucalyptus oil to a diffuser or a warm bath to help clear your nose.
+You can also add a few drops of eucalyptus oil to a diffuser.
+You can also add them to a warm bath.
+This will help clear your nose.

 Avoid known irritants